Molecular Medicine MS

 Curriculum

 The non-thesis program encompasses fundamental requirements to establish a sound grounding in microbiology, biochemistry, genetics and molecular biology.
 The program is typically completed in two full-time years (four semesters of at least 9.0 credits) of required and elective graduate courses and one or more experiential research components in the first or second year.
 The flexibility of the curriculum enables students to complete the degree requirement within 18 months on an accelerated basis and up to four years on a part-time basis.
 The successful completion of the degree will be determined by grades obtained in the graduate courses, participation in seminars and journal clubs, and performance in the research component.
 A minimum of 36.0 credits is required to graduate.
-Although the research component is an elective, students may choose to undertake 6.0 research credits towards completion of the degree program.
+Although the research component is an elective, students may choose to undertake 6.0 research credits toward completion of the degree program.

 The experiential research component of the curriculum, if chosen, can be fulfilled by two alternative approaches.
-Most students choose to engage in an intensive 6.0-credit hands-on research internship in which a 12 to 16 week research program will be undertaken in a laboratory at Drexel, another academic institution, or at a biotechnology or biopharmaceutical company.
+Most students choose to engage in an intensive 6.0-credit, hands-on research internship in which a 12- to 16-week research program will be undertaken in a laboratory at Drexel, another academic institution, or at a biotechnology or biopharmaceutical company.
 Alternatively, students may choose to engage in a less intensive experience spanning two semesters, or conduct an independent research project, with the approval and supervision of program directors.
 If a research project is not available, students may choose to prepare a detailed review of the literature in their chosen field of interest.

 Traditional (Face-to-Face), Hybrid or Online Learning Options